-The following article is an exclusive excerpt from Happy About Joint Venturing by Valerie Orsoni-Vauthey.
+The following is an exclusive excerpt from Happy About Joint Venturing by Valerie Orsoni-Vauthey.
 The book shows entrepreneurs how to start and grow successful joint ventures and how to avoid pitfalls:

 If you can't beat 'em, join 'em.
 Two heads are better than one.
 United we stand.